SomebodyUp/Multi-slice/README.md

   <img width="359" alt="image" src="https://github.com/SomebodyUp/Multi-slice/assets/55176537/2b632b72-523c-4f37-9d6b-4eb569056cfd">
 </div>

-> **Fig. 1** (a)Generic MOLED pulse sequence. (b)A representative MOLED k-space and the corresponding MQMOLED image from the Fourier transform of the k-space.
+> **Fig. 1** (a)Generic MOLED pulse sequence. (b)A representative MOLED k-space and the corresponding MOLED image from the Fourier transform of the k-space.
 FT denotes Fourier transform.
 (C)Three modulation patterns (MP-A, MP-B and MP-C) of the k-space were designed, which were used alternately in adjacent slices.

 `3D Attention Gate Neural Network`: